 E-cigarette companies are frustrated by, what they believe, is an unjustifiable regulation for a product that has not been properly tested by the FDA.
 US patent attorney and CEO of NJOY, an e-cigarette company, stated, “They state and local health departments don’t have the scientific expertise.”
 Weiss questions the logic behind limiting a market that could have significant health benefits and prevent the nearly 480,000 deaths caused by traditional tobacco use per year.
 “It makes no sense to regulate ahead of that scientific research,” he concludes.

 Advocates for e-cig regulation claim that early regulation can prevent the public perception that smoking is a desirable activity.
 They fear that a lack of regulation will make e-cigarettes a trendy stepping stone to traditional tobacco products for teens and young adults.

-The Center of Disease Control reports that of the 44 million Americans that smoke, over 70 percent of them would like to quit.
-This has generated a profitable market for e-cigarette manufacturers, who market their product as the healthy alternative to smoking.
-The e-cig industry is projected to generate more than $10 billion in revenue by 2016, if government regulations do not smother the growing industry.
+The Center for Disease Control reports that of the 44 million Americans who smoke, over 70 percent of them would like to quit.
+This has generated a profitable market for e-cigarette manufacturers, who market their product as a healthy alternative to smoking.
+The e-cig industry is projected to generate more than $10 billion in revenue by 2016 if government regulations do not smother the growing industry.

-For now, the fate of e-cig profits, and possibly the lives of millions Americans, hang in limbo until the FDA conducts the long overdue scientific research on e-cigarettes.
+For now, the fate of e-cig profits, and possibly the lives of millions of Americans, hang in limbo until the FDA conducts the long-overdue scientific research on e-cigarettes.
 “All we’ve ever asked,” Weiss adds, “is that the FDA do the research.”